cap-js/docs/advanced/fiori.md

 Deployment (for PostgreSQL) has recently been improved to handle this.
 For each entry, the values of the original key elements are used to generate a hash value which is then used as value for `ID_texts`.
-It is important the the generated value is stable, so that upon redeploment the same values for `ID_texts` are produced.
+It is important the the generated value is stable, so that upon redeployment the same values for `ID_texts` are produced.

 Today Fiori can also deal with composite keys with non-UUID types.
 For an entity with such a key,